Affiliate platforms: questions to ask before you migrate (SaaS)

 Statuses are not a ‘feature’.
 They’re the mechanism that keeps refunds from turning into arguments.

 Refunds are the main reason affiliate programs feel stressful in SaaS.
-Don’t improvise this later.
+Design the reversal rule before you invite affiliates, not after the first refund email arrives.

 This is not about being ‘strict’.
 It’s about being predictable.
 Affiliates will tolerate almost any rule if it is documented and applied consistently.